aip956/Java_SOLID_OOP_Docker_SQLite/README.md

 ### To build and run in the Docker container:
 1. Start the Desktop Docker
-2. In the game directory's command line, compile and run:
+2. In the game directory's command line, edit script access, compile and run:
+    * chmod +x ./play_mastermind
     * ./play_mastermind
 3. Check data:
     * .Start game again, but don't play: